 Once a math-phobic educator with a doctorate in English, she was converted to a math enthusiast when she directed a K-3 mathematics curriculum project for Encyclopedia Britannica.
 She shares that enthusiasm for developing young children’s mathematical understanding with project participants as she promotes and demonstrates effective ways to teach math.

-Hynes-Berry brings to the Early Math Collaborative more than 30 years’ experience using stories and storytelling as tools for learning.
+Hynes-Berry brings to her work more than 30 years’ experience using stories and storytelling as tools for learning.
 She has used that approach while working directly with young children, and taught both in-service and pre-service to use the techniques as well.
-She has taught at Erikson as an adjunct faculty member since 1996 and was a consultant to the New Schools Project.

 Areas of Expertise